 If our minds are naturally innovative and creative, as Dr. Bar asserts, it’s worth better understanding what keeps us functioning this way most of the time.
 The impediment seems to be all that mental chatter going on upstairs.
 Let’s take a more in-depth look at the problem with our thinking.

 I’m happy that I get to think.
-It’s how I get to write these words.
-It’s how I get to plan my trips.
-It’s how I get to come up with all kinds of exciting games to play and adventures to pursue.
+It’s how I get to write articles like this, plan my trips, and come up with all kinds of exciting games to play and adventures to pursue.
 You probably feel the same way.
 Your thoughts aren’t all that bad.
 In fact, it can feel kind of good to think!

 However, what happens when you are stuck in a bad feeling?
 Someone cuts you off in traffic.
 Your boss passes you over for a promotion.
 A competitor beats you.
 Your cake comes out of the oven looking a little flat.
 Mental chatter amplifies and with it, a bad feeling arises that seems to last forever.

-None of these external circumstances carry an inherently negative quality.
+None of these external circumstances carry an inherently harmful quality.
 The person cutting you off might be a surgeon rushing to save a patient’s life.
 The competitor might be the better athlete and more deserving.
 The flat-looking cake might still taste amazing.
-Still, we feel buffeted about by our feelings about the changing winds of an external world.
-This doesn’t pose a problem, until, well, we feel that it does.
+Still, we feel buffeted by our feelings about the changing winds of an external world.
+This doesn’t pose a problem until, well, we feel that it does.

-The brain has a knack for amplifying the negative; therefore, we tend to overemphasize the less-than-positive thoughts which are felt as crummy feelings.
-We take our perceptions too seriously, instead of seeing them as merely the product of our personal thinking, which varies depending on who is the thinker and which side of the bed they woke up on!
+The human brain has a knack for amplifying the negative; therefore, we tend to overemphasize the less-than-positive thoughts which are felt as crummy feelings.
+We take our perceptions too seriously instead of seeing them as merely the product of our thinking, which varies depending on who the thinker is and which side of the bed they woke up on!

-The truth is that it’s not the circumstances that create what we feel, be they positive or negative feelings, it’s our thinking about the circumstances that cast a spell.
+The truth is that it’s not your circumstances that create what you feel, be they positive or negative feelings; it’s your thinking about the circumstances that cast a spell.
 Spell?
-You might say it is magic or a curse, depending on the feeling that goes along with the thinking.
+You might say it is magic or a curse, depending on the feeling that goes along with the thinking!

-I’m spending so much time discussing the nature of our thinking, and how it runs our experience of life since this understanding is fundamental to sorting out how to make our way in the world more fruitfully.
-If our thoughts get us into trouble more often than not, wouldn’t it be logical to see that thinking less is a promising solution to our predicament?
+I’m spending so much time discussing the nature of our thinking and how it runs our life experience since this understanding is fundamental to sorting out how to make our way in the world more fruitfully.
+If your thoughts get you into trouble more often than not, wouldn’t it be logical to see that thinking less is a promising solution to your predicament?

-Let’s conduct an experiment: Try not to think about a what you are going to eat for your next meal.
-Don’t think about how good the food will taste, where you will eat it, who you will eat it with or what you will have for dessert!
+Let’s conduct an experiment: Try not to think about what you will eat for your next meal.
+Don’t think about how good the food will taste, where you will eat it, who you will eat it with, or what you will have for dessert!

 How successful are you at not thinking about it?